FandSonthesizer/433Mhz-30.3227.02-ReceiverAndSender/README.md

 frames** so that an original TFA base station accepts them as if they were real sensors.
 Sp far the base station does not read the frames from this lib.
 I guess the bit timing is not close enough.
 But the receiver using a cheap RxB8 picks up both the Dostmann sender frames and our frames just fine.
 For the sender I used a cheap 433Mhz sender nothing special.
 Important to add a 17.2cm Antenna to both sender and receiver!
 As receiver mcu I used a Nano r4 board or an ESP32-Wroom - both work fine (make sure to use PIO27 on the ESP!), for the sender a plain Nano.
  **Beware the ESP32 can only tolerate 3.3V on the input pin, so a combination of a 1.8K and a 1k resistor to GND divides the 5V to 3.3V** The Nano R4 is happy with the 5V level.
+If you like to see the rats nest of wires on my breadboard, check the pictures folder.
+It shows the actual sender and receiver I was using :-)

 ## ✨ Features

 ### ✅ Receiver (Arduino Nano R4 / ESP32)